git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro-Changes.md

 # 3.1 (unreleased)
 Requires Bitwig 2.1.
+* Launchpad Pro: New: Keep the Duplicate button pressed and select a clip in session mode to duplicate it
+* Launchpad Pro: New: Keep the Duplicate button pressed and select a pad from the 1st row when a track mode is on to duplicate the track.
+* New: The Duplicate button (with no other button pressed) now always duplicates the first selected clip on the current track.
 * Fixed: Aftertouch was not working in Play mode.
 * Fixed: Switching back from Drum 64 mode did not work and the Extension needed to be restarted